oskarirauta/cpu_cpp/README.md

  - clone throws_cpp as a submodule to throws
  - clone common_cpp as a submodule to common
  - clone logger_cpp as a submodule to logger
- - clone cpu_cpp as a submodule to cpp
+ - clone cpu_cpp as a submodule to cpu
- - include throws_cpp's, common_cpp's and logger_cpp's Makefile.incs in your Makefile
+ - include throws_cpp's, common_cpp's and logger_cpp's and cpu_cpp's Makefile.incs in your Makefile
  - link with THROWS_OBJS, COMMON_OBJS, LOGGER_OBJS and CPU_OBJS

 Paths are modifiable, check Makefiles.
 For example code, clone this repository with